 If Ferrari kept focusing on Mika as the primary challenger, then they risked David stealing their thunder.
-By time of the Austrian GP, it was pretty evident that David couldn’t be taken lightly.
-The Scot was on an incredible new level.
+By the Austrian GP, it was pretty evident that David couldn’t be taken lightly.
+The Scot was at an incredible new level.

 And most importantly, could the championship leader, Michael Schumacher, win the Monaco GP?
 Let’s find out.

 The 2001 Monaco GP Qualifying

 Any hopes of the Monaco qualifying being an easy affair for Michael and the Ferrari team was soon put to rest by some impressive drives by Mika and David around the track.
 They were consistently fastest, and Michael was fending off a two-pronged attack on the pole position by Mika and David.

 It was David who was the fastest of the lot and was flying around the track.
 At one point, David out-qualified Mika, beat his own pole position time, and finally beat Michael’s pole position time.
 Take a look at David’s amazing run, beating pole time after pole time.

 Clearly, the day belonged to David, and he deservedly took the pole.
 Michael took P2, a consolation, considering that he stood very little chance against a marauding David.
 Mika took the third position while Ruben Barrichello came in fourth.

 Would the day turn out in favour of David?
 Or will Michael find a way to race ahead of David and take the first turn before everyone?
 Remember, it is almost impossible to overtake at Monaco.
 So, the positions once taken stay the same unless for some pit strategy.

 So, let’s find out what happened on race day.